Editorial board guide

 Overview of the file structure in GitHub

-The content of the website is built up using markdown files found in the root of the repository, spread in subdirectories according to the website section (human_biomolecular_data, human_clinical_and_health_data, contribute, social_and_economic_impact, …).
+The content of the website is built up using markdown files found in the root of the repository, spread in subdirectories according to the website section (human_biomolecular_data, human_clinical_and_health_data, contribute, socioeconomic_data, …).

 Markdown file naming

-- Markdown files should be named without capitals and without spaces (replace them with underscores).
+- Markdown files should be named without capitals and without spaces (replace them with hyphens).

 - Make sure that the markdown file has a unique name.